riyannode/arc-dcw-gateway-kit/README.md

 The kit uses Circle DCW SDK operations and Gateway `POST /v1/balances`, `POST /v1/estimate`, `POST /v1/transfer`, and `GET /v1/transfer/{id}` APIs.
 It does not replace those SDKs or invent a new Gateway protocol.
 Its reusable layer is the durable identity→wallet→funding→withdrawal lifecycle and recovery contract.

-## Arc ecosystem / prior art

-Arc OSS asks for open, forkable reusable primitives with clear documentation.
-The current Arc Showcase was reviewed as a prior-art index, and Circle’s current `circlefin/arc-*` repositories were inspected at repository metadata level, including `arc-commerce`, `arc-p2p-payments`, `arc-nanopayments`, `arc-fintech`, `arc-multichain-wallet`, and `arc-x402-circle-wallets`.
-Those projects establish relevant Circle/Arc patterns; this project is deliberately not claiming that wallet, Gateway, signing, or modal operations are individually novel.
-The defensible differentiation is the combined durable application-user lifecycle and explicit ambiguous-outcome recovery contract.

 ## What this is not

 Not a replacement for Circle SDKs, not an x402 facilitator, not a custody provider, not a browser private-key wallet, not merely a wallet modal or Gateway balance widget, and not a new Gateway protocol.